yysun/apprun/README.md

 ## Examples

-You can find some examples in the _demo_ folder by:
+You can run the demo app in the _demo_ folder by:
 ```
-npm run build:demo
 npm start
 ```
 or try it online: